jorgemunozl/psiformer_torch/README.md

 - [References and further reading](#references-and-further-reading)
 - [License](#license)

-This repository demonstrates an experimental approach to approximating solutions to the many-electron Schrödinger equation using transformer architectures.
-It contains reference code and utilities to build and run small-scale experiments on CPU (no CUDA required).

 ## What this does

 - Uses transformer-style attention to model electronic wavefunction structure.
-- Provides utilities and example scripts to run toy problems and evaluate model performance against simple quantum chemistry references.
+- Provides utilities and example scripts to run  problems and evaluate model performance against simple quantum chemistry references.

-This project is intended for research and learning.
-It is not production-ready for large-scale quantum chemistry simulations but can be used to prototype ideas and compare modeling choices.
+This project is intended for research .It is not production-ready for large-scale quantum chemistry simulations but can be used to prototype ideas and compare modeling choices.

 ## Key ideas (short)